keygen-sh/keygen-portal/SPEC.md

 ## Design

 Design-wise, I don't want Portal to be anything fancy.
-I like the layouts of dashboards like Vercel, Planet Scale, Heroku, Digital Ocean, and Stripe.
-I do particularly like the aesthetic of Vercel and Oxide:
+I like the layouts of dashboards like Vercel, Neon, Planet Scale, Heroku, Digital Ocean, and Stripe.
+I do particularly like the aesthetic of Vercel, Neon, and Oxide:

   https://console-preview.oxide.computer/